HRI-EU/ProMis/README.md

 ## Documentation

-To build the documentation, ensure a full installation with the respective dependencies by running `pip install .[doc]`.
+To build the documentation, ensure a full installation with the respective dependencies by running `pip install ".[doc]"`.
 Then, using the following commands trigger Sphinx to create the documentation.

 ```bash